svalinn/DAGMC/doc/contribute/devtheory.rst

 DAGMC metadata used during simulation (material assignments, boundary conditions, volume tallies, etc.) is stored on a MOAB entity set tagged with the metadata information using a `NAME` tag.
+Please see the `UWUW Section
-Please see the user's guide for information about the syntax of this tagged information.
+<../usersguide/uw2.html>`_ of the user's guide for information about the syntax
+of this tagged information.
 Geometric entities associated with this metadata entry are contained by the metadata entity set.

 Metadata entity sets are also tagged with a `CATEGORY` tag (similar to geometric sets) with the value "Group" to indicate that the entity set's purpose is to group geometric entities together.
-These "Group" sets can be gathered using this tag and value to identify the proper sets and the entities they contain information for can be found by retrieving the entities contained by that set.
+These "Group" sets can be gathered using this tag and value to identify "Group" entity sets in the MOAB instance.

+..
+[1] only used in DAG-MCNP simulations.